kevinamongus/flappy-bird/README.md

 # flappy-bird
-use pyzrun to make flappy bird game!
+use pyzrun to make flappy bird game!  ps:remember to unzip the images